 Associate Professor of Immunology and Pathogenesis

 Evasion of host immune response recognition plays a key role in the establishment of systemic viral infection.
-Many viruses have evolved complex strategies for this evasion (one example being the down-regulation of cell surface MHC-I display).
+Many viruses have evolved complex strategies for this evasion (one example being the down-regulation of cell surface MHC-I).
 Such strategies are readily observable among the herpesviruses, a family of large DNA viruses that efficiently produce persistent infections and disease in their host.
-Kaposi's sarcoma-associated herpesvirus (KSHV; also called human herpesvirus 8) is a lymphotropic herpesvirus that is the etiologic agent of Kaposi's sarcoma as well as of two AIDS-related lympho-proliferative syndromes.

-We are focusing our energy on understanding the molecular mechanisms of immune evasion employed by KSHV.
-This will improve our understanding of KSHV pathogenesis and provide insights into basic cellular and immunological processes.
+Our laboratory focuses its energy to understand the molecular mechanisms of immune evasion employed by this family of viruses.
+This will improve our understanding of viral pathogenesis and provide insights into basic cellular and immunological processes.
 Additionally, this could lead to new-antiviral strategies and the ability to exploit viral function as a tool with medical relevance.